karagenit/todo/README.md

 (?) not sure if it's more important to sort by Due date, Priority, or some combination of the two.

+## TODO

+- Add due and start dates
+- Add new task field
+- Add splitting tasks into subtasks

 ## Devlog

 Getting access to the api was a pain.
 Went to google cloud console and opened project. https://console.cloud.google.com/apis/api/tasks.googleapis.com/credentials?inv=1&invt=Abijtg&project=seraphic-scarab-433719-k7